Sutaai/sutaai.me/src/content/posts/2024-in-review/index.md

 #### The selection of OS

-I have slowly shifted to using Linux as my main OS on my computers (Both portable, and my tower).
-It's been a smooth tide with Fedora.
+I have slowly shifted to using Linux as my main OS on my computers (Both laptop and desktop).
+It's been a smooth ride with Fedora.

-I still dual boot with Windows 11 on my tower for gaming.
+I still dual boot with Windows 11 on my desktop for gaming.
 Certain games doesn't run well on Linux, and I'll probably just entirely stop gaming on Linux until I no longer use Windows.
 Sharing a Steam storage between Linux and Windows is more trouble than anything.

 Also, for Windows, I used to run with [Atlas OS](https://atlasos.net/).
 While I appreciate the modification realized to Windows and the increase of privacy, the modification it provides are cause more troubles than help.